The Problem of Hell

 The Free Choice Defense

 The most influential theistic response comes from C.S.
 Lewis, who argued that hell is “locked from the inside.”
-People are not sent to hell against their will - they choose separation from God, and hell is simply the eternal consequence of that choice.
+People are not sent to hell against their will - they choose separation from God, and hell is simply the eternal result of that choice.
 God respects human freedom so deeply that he permits people to reject him permanently.

 Annihilationism